Shopping in Japan: Exploring Japanese Department Stores

 Japan is serious about shopping culture.
 Department stores offer a different shopping experience for those that are looking for the best stores all gathered in one space.
 Called ‘depāto (デパート)’, they are massive malls and should be on your list of places to visit when you come to Japan.
 Let’s look at what to shop and the history of department stores, focusing on Nihonbashi Mitsukoshi, the flagship department store in Japan.

 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
-If you’re curious, you can check out the games here!
+If you’re curious, you can check out the games on the link below!

 Check out the Flip Japan Games here!